g5becks/electron-controllers/README.md

 }
 ```

-To use the class simply extend from it and provide a channel to listen for requests on and a method which will take requests with a payload of type `TRequest` and use it to return a response of type `Promise<TResponse>`.
+To use the class simply extend from it and provide a channel to listen for requests on and override the method `makeResponse` take requests with a payload of type `TRequest` and returns a response of type `Promise<TResponse>`.

 **Example Usage**